If you’re a building design student or a design professional, you know that high-performance buildings are on the rise across today’s urban landscape.

 High Performance Defined

-Ball State’s Department of Architecture defines a high-performance building as one that can achieve certification under LEED, Passive House, WELL, the Living Building Challenge, SEED, or similar project evaluation systems.
+Ball State’s Department of Architecture, part of our College of Architecture and Planning, defines a high-performance building as one that can achieve certification under LEED, Passive House, WELL, the Living Building Challenge, SEED, or similar project evaluation systems.

 Wherever high-performance buildings are located, they have a smaller environmental footprint.
 That’s significant because buildings are responsible for so much of the nation’s use of energy.